-Let us not fool ourselves that in this modern world there are not all kinds of concerted powerful attempts to exterminate the words of truth coming from people of God.
+Let us not fool ourselves that in this modern world there are not all kinds of concerted powerful attempts to wipe out the Words of truth coming from people of God.

 Our Study shows the dangerous tragedy of having 'itching ears'.
+This character trait leads those with "itching ears" to always want people to tell them what they want to hear.